7/17/2024

 speaker

 Thank you, Kristoffer.
 Nordic region, second quarter.
-Organic sales experience a double digit decline consistent with the first quarter of 2024.
-Although average order values continue to support the top line, the substantial decrease in volume negatively impacts the market.
-The second quarter saw a significant growth a significant sales performance across all countries in the Nordic segment.
-On a positive note, the retail sector showed low digit growth that was offset by a significant sales decline in the project sector and a smaller drop in the trade sector.
-Finland encountered the largest decline in sales traded by Sweden, Norway, and Denmark.
-The gross margin for the quarter showed an improvement of 6.3 percentage points reaching 38.2, which is satisfying given the significant decline in volume.
-The uplift in gross margin is explained by favorable segment, country, and product mix with consumer sales holding up better than the professional segment.
+Organic sales experienced a double-digit decline consistent with the first quarter of 2024.
+Although average order values continue to support the top line, the substantial decrease in volume negatively impacted sales performance across all countries in the Nordics and segments.
+On a positive note, the retail sector showed low single digit growth that was offset by a significant sales decline in the project sector and a smaller drop in the trade sector.
+Finland encountered the largest decline in sales traded by Sweden, Norway and Denmark.
+The gross margin for the quarter showed an improvement of 6.3 percentage points, reaching 38.2, which is satisfying given the significant decline in volume.
+The uplift in gross margin is explained by favorable segment, country, and product mix, with consumer sales holding up better than the professional segment.
 The improvement was partially hampered by adverse currency effects.
-The strong performance in Denmark was a key contributor to this gross margin improvement.
-As outlined in the quarterly report, we accounted for 34 million shares as items affecting comparability in the quarter.
-These costs are associated with the transition to the new factory in Jönköping, as well as new measures to adapt to lower volumes, which was communicated to the market on June 27th.
-The favorable segment, country, and product mix development supported EBIT that increased from 101 to 113 million shares in the period with a strengthening of the EBIT margin to 7%.
+The strong performance in Denmark was a key contributor to this cross-margin improvement.
+As outlined in the quarterly report, we accounted for 34 million items affecting comparability in the quarter.
+These costs are associated with the transition to the new factory in Jönköping, as well as new measures to adapt to lower volumes, which was communicated to the market on June 27.
+The favorable segment country in product mix development supported EBIT that increased from 101 to 113 million CEC in a period, with a strengthening of the EBIT margin to 7%.
 Over to the next slide, please.
-Quarter to region UK.
-Same underlying trends as for the Nordic region where retail show growth and product is declining.
-Organic sales in UK increased by 5%, as Christopher alluded to earlier.
+Quarter two, region UK.
+Same underlying trends as for the Nordic region, where retail showed growth and projects declining.
+Organic sales in the UK increased by 5%, as Kristoffer alluded to earlier.
 Following growth in the winter sales campaign, the retail segment displayed double-digit growth, which was partly offset by a single-digit decline in projects and double-digit in trade.
-The gross margin was close to par with the previous year, which is explained by the positive contribution from retail, which was hampered by the volume decline in primarily the project segment.
-Current adjusted S&A increased by 25 million SEK, which is to be addressed with the currently launched cost of program and one of the reasons why we move towards a more asset-like model.
+The growth margin was close to par with the previous year, which is explained by the positive contribution from retail which was hampered by the volume decline in primarily the project segment.
+Current adjusted FD&A increased by 25 million SEK, which is to be addressed with the currently launched cost-out program, and one of the reasons why we moved towards a more asset-light model.
 EBIT came in slightly below the previous year.
-As outlined in the quarterly report, we accounted for 170.9 SEK as items affecting comparability.
+As outlined in the quarterly report, we accounted for 179 SEK as items affecting comparability.
 These costs are associated with primarily the closure of the Halifax manufacturing as part of the transformation of the UK business, as well as further measures in the transition to an asset-like model in the UK by closing underperforming stores that are up for lease renewal and further decentralization of operations.
 Next slide, please.
 Financial position.
-Cash flow from operating activities was 165 million SEK for the quarter, an improvement of nearly 100 million SEK -over-year.
-The improvement was driven by timing of working capital from the first quarter, partly offset by lower cash tropics.
-The operating cash flow, including investments, amounted to negative 53 million SEK, where our investments in the quarter primarily related to the new machinery for the factory in Jönköping amounted to 227 million.
-In April, we particularly executed the right issue of close to 1.26 billion SEK combined with a net debt reduction activity completed during the first quarter.
-It is the property of the property in Jönköping and the development of EVA and Bribus.
-This has resulted in a decline in net debt.
-Net debt, excluding the pension debt, decreased -over-year by 571 million to ,000,000, and a decline by 900 million from end of the first quarter in 2024.
-Important note is that we still have approximately 650 million SEK in continued outflows before the investments in the factory are completed.
+Cash flow from operating activity was 165 million SEK for the quarter, an improvement of nearly 100 million SEK year-over-year.
+The improvement was driven by timing of working capital from the first quarter, partly offset by lower cash profits.
+The operating cash flow, including investments amounted to negative 53 million SEK. where investments in the quarter primarily related to the new machinery for the factory in Jönköping amounted to 227 million.
+In April, we successfully executed the rights issue of 1.26 billion SEK combined with a net debt reduction activity completed during the first quarter.
+The property in Jönköping and the divestments of Eva and Brebus This has resulted in a decline in net debt.
+Net debt, excluding pension debt, decreased year-over-year by 571 million to 1,934,000,000, and a decline by 900 million from end of the first quarter in 2024.
+An important note is that we still have approximately 650 million SEK in continued outflows before the investments in the factory are completed.
 Upon project completion, we will receive approximately 350 million SEK from the buyer of the property.
-Over to you, Kristoffer, and next
+Over to you, Christoffer, and next slide, please.

 speaker